About Kalyn’s Kitchen (How I Lost 42 Pounds and Became a Food Blogger)

 Because The original South Beach Diet was so life-changing for me, I tried to make this site a resource for other people who are following it.
 You can read more about that on the page for Low Carb Diet / South Beach Diet Information and Resources.

 What Other Diets are My Recipes Suitable For?

-Not everyone who likes my recipes is following the South Beach Diet, so I try to make my blog useful for people following other types of diet as well.
+I try to make my blog useful for people following many types of carb-conscious diets.
 You can use photo-index pages for the following diet types:

-South Beach Diet Phase One Recipes for Phase One of the South Beach Diet.
+The Original South Beach Diet Recipes for Phase One, Two, and Three of the original South Beach Diet.